Retky/Odin-EtchASketch/README.md

-# Odin-Recipes
+# Odin-EtchASketch
 ## Description
 This is the first project for "The Odin Project".
-HTML Foundations.
+JavaScript Foundations.
 ## Assignment
 1. Follow the instructions atop Odin’s Recipes project to set up a git repository for this project.
 2. Create a webpage with a 16x16 grid of square divs.